May Gibbs: Death and legacy

 May Gibbs died in Sydney on 27 November 1969, and was cremated at Northern Suburbs Crematorium, Sydney.
 Gibbs bequeathed the copyright from the designs of her bush characters and her stories to Northcott Disability Services (formerly The NSW Society for Crippled Children) and Cerebral Palsy Alliance (formerly The Spastic Centre of NSW).
 The residue of her estate was left to the United Nations International Children's Emergency Fund.

+Gibbs and her husband Kelly's connection to Francis de Groot and the New Guard, the largest and most successful fascist organisation in Australian history have long been omitted or brushed over as it is in-congruent with her posthumous reputation as a children's author and illustrator.

 In 1985 a postage stamp honouring Gibbs, or her best known creations, was issued by Australia Post as part of a set of five commemorating children's books.

 In 1988 a street in the Canberra suburb of Richardson was named May Gibbs Close in her honour.

-On 3 December 2016, the State Library of New South Wales opened an exhibition of Gibbs’ artwork to mark the 100th anniversary of the publication of Gumnut Babies.
+On 3 December 2016, the State Library of New South Wales opened an exhibition of Gibbs' artwork to mark the 100th anniversary of the e publication of Gumnut Babies.
 In January 2018 a Sydney Ferries' Emerald-class ferry was named in honour of the author.

-On 17 January 2013, Google Doodle celebrated Cecilia May Gibbs’ 136th Birthday.
+Gibb's Nutcote home was one of the first four blue plaques awarded by the New South Wales government scheme in 2021.